distributed-system-analysis/pbench/docs/API/V1/server_audit.md

 * `upload`: A dataset was uploaded to the server.

 ### `object_id`
-Select by the object ID.
-For datasets, this is the `resource_id`; for users it's the OIDC ID, and for server configuration settings there is no ID.
-This allows selecting datasets (or users) that no longer exist, using the original values.
+Select by the object ID: the `resource_id` for datasets, or the OIDC ID for users.
+(Server configuration settings have no ID.)
+This allows selecting datasets or users that no longer exist, or have been renamed.

 ### `object_name`
 Select by the name of an object at the time the audit record was generated.
 If